Mimi's Organic Eats » Recipes » Brownies & Bars

 - These freeze very well.
 Just wrap in plastic wrap and store in an airtight container or zip bag.
 Thaw and enjoy!

-- Gluten Free – Just substitute the organic flour for 255 grams (1 ⅔ cups) gluten free flour blend.
+- Gluten Free – Just substitute the all purpose flour for 255 grams (1 ⅔ cups) gluten free flour blend.
 I use the Namaste Organic Perfect Flour Blend, which was what we used at my bakery too.

-- High Altitude – Bake at 350°F for 17 minutes or until a wooden pick inserted in center comes out clean.
+- High Altitude – Bake at 350°F for 17 to 20 minutes or until a wooden pick inserted in center comes out clean.

 How to Make Vegan Toasted Coconut Brownies

-- Add the coconut milk, flour, baking powder, and sea salt in that order.
+- Add in the coconut milk, flour, baking powder, salt and ground vanilla bean.

 Vegan Toasted Coconut Brownies FAQ's